SuperPowerPlumber/pi.js/README.md

 pijs.client.sendArray(String messageType, Object clientMsg);
 ```

-Each message (not confused with chat message) sended using sendArray has specified type.
+Each message (not confused with chat message) sended using `MPP.client.sendArray` has specified type.
 Seeing the type, the server understands what the person wanted to do.